Green Brick Partners (NASDAQ:GRBK) Issues Earnings Results

-Green Brick Partners (NASDAQ:GRBK) announced its quarterly earnings results on Sunday.
-The financial services provider reported $0.58 earnings per share for the quarter, missing analysts’ consensus estimates of $0.63 by ($0.05), MarketWatch Earnings reports.
+Green Brick Partners (NASDAQ:GRBK) released its earnings results on Tuesday.
+The financial services provider reported $0.58 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.63 by ($0.05), MarketWatch Earnings reports.
 Green Brick Partners had a net margin of 10.54% and a return on equity of 17.50%.

-A number of analysts recently issued reports on the company.
-B. Riley increased their target price on Green Brick Partners from $24.00 to $28.00 and gave the stock a “buy” rating in a research note on Monday, December 21st.
-JMP Securities increased their target price on Green Brick Partners from $18.00 to $30.00 and gave the stock an “outperform” rating in a research note on Wednesday, November 18th.
-BTIG Research cut Green Brick Partners from a “buy” rating to a “neutral” rating in a research note on Wednesday, November 25th.
-Zacks Investment Research cut Green Brick Partners from a “buy” rating to a “hold” rating in a research note on Friday.
-Finally, JPMorgan Chase & Co. increased their target price on Green Brick Partners from $26.00 to $28.00 and gave the stock an “overweight” rating in a research note on Tuesday, November 17th.
-Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and a consensus price target of $26.20.
+GRBK has been the topic of a number of research analyst reports.
+B. Riley raised their target price on Green Brick Partners from $24.00 to $28.00 and gave the company a “buy” rating in a report on Monday, December 21st.
+JPMorgan Chase & Co. lifted their price objective on Green Brick Partners from $26.00 to $28.00 and gave the stock an “overweight” rating in a report on Tuesday, November 17th.
+JMP Securities lifted their price objective on Green Brick Partners from $18.00 to $30.00 and gave the stock an “outperform” rating in a report on Wednesday, November 18th.
+Zacks Investment Research lowered Green Brick Partners from a “buy” rating to a “hold” rating in a report on Friday, March 5th.
+Finally, BTIG Research lowered Green Brick Partners from a “buy” rating to a “neutral” rating in a report on Wednesday, November 25th.
+Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+The stock has an average rating of “Buy” and an average target price of $26.20.

 Green Brick Partners, Inc operates as a homebuilding and land development company in the United States.
 It operates in three segments: Builder operations Central, Builder operations Southeast, and Land development.
 The company is involved in the land acquisition and development, entitlements, design, construction, title and mortgage services, marketing, and sale of townhomes, patio homes, single family homes, and luxury homes in residential neighborhoods and master planned communities; development and sale of lots; and land and construction financing business.